-French pronunciation for beginners
+French pronunciation

 I have therefore written: